 Lewis-Smith works predominantly in Canada.
-She attended the Studio Arts program at Concordia University where her focus was in painting and drawing.
-She completed her photographic education at the School of Photographic Arts: Ottawa and has shown in galleries in Canada and abroad.
-In 2014, Lewis-Smith was awarded a one-month production residency at the Arquetopia Foundation for the Arts in Mexico.
-Her work sits in prominent private collections in Canada, the United States, England, Spain, Mexico, and Chile, as well as in the Beaverbrook Art Gallery of New Brunswick and the Ottawa City’s Public Art collections of 2011, 2013, 2014, and 2015.
-Most recently Whitney’s work was purchased by Justin and Sophie Trudeau as part of their personal collection.
+She attended the Studio Arts program at Concordia University where her focus was in painting, drawing, and sculpture.
+She completed her photographic education at the School of Photographic Arts: Ottawa where she is currently a full time college instructor in Studio and darkroom techniques.
+In 2014, Lewis-Smith was awarded a one-month production residency at the Arquetopia Foundation for the Arts in Mexico in tandem with the museum of natural history there.
+Her work sits in prominent private collections in Canada, the United States, England, Spain, Mexico, and Chile, as well as in the private collection of Sophie and Justin Trudeau, The Beaverbrook Art Gallery of New Brunswick, Maison Simons collection, SUMMA Contemporary Art Fair's permanent acquisitions, and in the Ottawa City’s Public Art collections of 2011, 2013, 2014, and 2015.

 She is represented by Galerie St-Laurent+Hill in Ottawa, Canada, and Subject Gallery NYC in New York.

-As opposed to creating scenes that are impossible, I am using the photograph to display what can be amassed in the flesh, by internet purchase or otherwise, highlighting how globalization impacts the way we understand the world around us.
-By drawing on art history I’m asking the viewer to situate our current time as a passing moment and to highlight that the way we perceive things now is not necessarily the way they will be understood further down the line.
-Considering humanity’s impact on the environment, I would guess that my images will one day hold scenes of living things that will once again be an impossibility due to extinction and other mainly man-made reasons.
-By using antiquated darkroom techniques and reanimating dead specimens I hope to create an underlying tension that prompts the viewer to question what it is they are looking at.
-Is it alive? is it real?
+As opposed to creating scenes that are impossible, I have used the photograph to display what can be amassed in the flesh, by internet purchase or otherwise, highlighting how globalization impacts the way we understand the world around us.
+By drawing on art history I’m asking the viewer to situate our current time as a passing moment and to highlight that the way we perceive things now is not necessarily the way they will be understood hereafter.
+Considering humanity’s impact on the environment, I would guess that my images will one day hold scenes of living things that will again be an impossibility.
+By using antiquated darkroom techniques and reanimating collected specimens I hope to create an underlying tension that prompts the viewer to question what it is they are looking at.
+Is it alive?
 Is it a drawing or a photograph?
 For those engaging with my work I aim to evoke a sense of awe and fascination with the natural world.
-Having an attachment to the environment we are destroying is the only way to encourage change.
-By creating oversized complex and immersive scenes I hope to enthral viewers in a seductive way as opposed to the dark, too little too late attitude we so often see when discussing environmental issues we face.
+Having an attachment to the environment we impact is the only way to stimulate responsible practices looking forward.
+Creating oversized complex and immersive tableaus, I hope to enthral viewers in a seductive way as opposed to the dark, too little too late attitude we so often see when discussing environmental topics.